RonnChyran/DSiMenuPlusPlus/romsel_dsimenutheme/resources/dsimenu_theme_examples/theming.md

 The easiest way of customizing a theme is by editing the BMP textures in a theme's *ui*, *battery*, or *volume* folder.
 These BMP textures must be in RGB565 format, and use `#FF00FF` as a transparent key color.
 BMP textures are allowed to vary in size, but may require tweaking of the theme configuration to render correctly (see below).

-Changes to paletted textures are more involved.
-Within the *grit* folder of a theme, the various image files may be edited.
+Changes to paletted textures, or backgrounds are more involved.
+Within the *grit* or *background_grit* folder of a theme, the various image files may be edited.
 You will also require [devkitPro](https://devkitpro.org) with GRIT installed.
 Once you have finished editing your files, you must run

 ```bash
 $ make
 ```

+Do not make any changes to the *.grit* file until you have read the section below on advanced theming.

 In order to compile your themes into Grit RIFF Format.
 This will compile your paletted textures into **.grf** format in the *grf* folder.